almosenja/spacex-landing-prediction/README.md

 - Support Vector Machine (SVM)

 ## Results
-The best model (Logistic Regression and SVM) achieved an accuracy of 83% on the test dataset.
+The best model achieved an accuracy of 85% on the test dataset.